fasxmut/nirtcpp/tests/tests-readme.txt

-Welcome to the Irrlicht test suite.
+Welcome to the Nirtcpp test suite.
 ===================================
-This is composed of a series of tests which exercise basic Irrlicht functionality.
+This is composed of a series of tests which exercise basic Nirtcpp functionality.
 These are not strictly unit tests, since there is no stub framework that isolates each method under test.
 They do however test small units of functionality and should help to isolate problems and spot